callmeteus/nayr/README.md

 npm -G install nayr
 ```

-Bunda is friends with the `postinstall` lifecycle hook.
+Nayr is friends with the `postinstall` lifecycle hook.
 You can hook it into your projects to automatically generate links for you:

 ```json